c-rob/quadfields/README.md

 	* The plugin assumes that the quadrotor is a single dynamic shape in the vrep scene that is called "Quadrirotor".
 	* See "Field controller" scene for usage
+	* The plugin has been written for V-REP 3.4.0.
+A newer API might require minor changes in the code.